128technology/docs/docs/plugin_wireguard.md

 - **PLUGIN-863** Kernel upgrade to version `3.10.0-1127.18.2` or later would cause a kernel panic when using `wireguard`.

     _**Resolution**_ Upgrade the `wireguard` kernel module to a newer version which prevents the kernel panic on boot.

+#### Caveats
+- **PLUGIN-922** Wireguard kernel module doesn't work with `3.10.0-1160` and newer kernels.

+  _**Symptom:**_ - When upgrading from a 128T version with older kernel to a version with `3.10.0-1160` or newer kernel the wireguard kernel modules are not available and the wireguard peers will not come up as a result.

+  _**Corrective Action:** - Downgrade to the 128T version with the older kernel.